igankevich/vncd/README.md

 3. After the port becomes active a session script, specified by `VNCD_SESSION` environment variable is executed.

-VNCD can be used with any VNC server, but we developed and tested TurboVNC only.
-The advantage of using VNCD over plain VNC is that you no longer need to log in to the server via SSH to spawn personal VNC server, you run VNCD, connect to your unique port instead, type login and password (using UnixLogin authorisation method of TurboVNC) and continue with your work.
+VNCD can be used with any VNC server, but we tested only TurboVNC.
+The advantage of using VNCD over plain VNC is that you no longer need to log in to the server via SSH to spawn personal VNC server: instead you run VNCD, connect to your unique port, type login and password (using UnixLogin authorisation method of TurboVNC) and go on with your work.

 # TurboVNC server and session scripts